pglen/pywebserv/README.md

   ![screen shot of image processing](content/siteicons/next_step.png)

  Projects are added in a separate sub directory;
- The project is isolated, errors in the project do not influence (down) the site;
+ The projects are isolated, errors in the project do not influence (down) the site;
  only the page with the error, and (only) an error message shows.

   ![screen shot of project and tiles processing](content/siteicons/tiles.png)